 When and where are Hawks boys practices held?

-Most teams will practice twice a week at area elementary and middle schools.
+Most teams will practice 2-3 times a week in Parker.

-Head coaches will determine the practice location and days for their teams.
+Head coaches will determine the practice days for their teams.

 We cannot promise to assign a player to practice specifically at one location or the other, or to specific practice days.